 5. Expand Your Celebration Beyond the Workplace

 Now that you’re on a gratitude roll, why not extend your goodwill to customers or the community?
-Volunteer at a local charity to help those in need over the holidays, or celebrate with a customer appreciation promotion or event that allows employees to thank customers directly for their loyalty.
+Volunteer at a local charity to help those in need over the holidays, or celebrate with a customer appreciation promotion or a Thanksgiving party that allows employees to thank customers directly for their loyalty.

 6. Share a Turkey Gift

 Turkeys are a practical expression of gratitude at Thanksgiving — it’s a gift recipients will enjoy with family and friends as the centerpiece to a special meal.

 gThankYou!
 Turkey Gift Certificates put gratitude first, too.
 Every order includes your choice of free customizable and personalized “Thank You” Enclosure Cards to help you express your message of appreciation.

 gThankYou customers choose our Certificates for their Thanksgiving turkey gift because we make it easy for giver and recipient alike.

 gThankYou!
 Turkey Gift Certificates are easy to share, and recipients love the flexibility to choose the brand, size and preparation of whole turkey that’s right for their family, at virtually all major grocery stores nationwide.